-Author, stripper, anti-misogyny educator, and coach for sex workers & femmes.
+Author, stripper, anti-misogyny educator, and mentor for sex workers & femmes.

-The “bad girl” role suited me okay, and worked as a survival strategy for my adolescence, because at least that way I still got to play the rebel and do my own thing.
-The trouble is, the “bad girl” stigma comes with a high price: I learned to believe that I deserved it when I was abused, mistreated, mocked, dismissed, and outcast.
-I learned to believe that my inability to thrive in high school wasn’t because my school was an oppressive environment, but because I must be stupid.
-And, lemme tell ya, that was a shitty set of ideas about myself to carry into my adulthood.
+That role suited me okay, and worked as a survival strategy for my adolescence, because at least that way I still got to play the rebel and do my own thing.
+The trouble is, the “bad girl” stigma comes with a high price (so does the "good girl" one).
+I learned to believe that I deserved it when I was abused, mistreated, mocked, dismissed, and outcast.

 I lived through an abusive relationship in my early twenties, and another in my late twenties, under very different circumstances.
 The first time, still in my “bad girl” confusion, I really believed I was to blame for the ways my boyfriend hurt me, mentally and physically.

 My second abusive relationship occurred after several years of therapy and self-reflection, in which I was able to process the misogyny that had pinned me in place throughout my adolescence.
 The second relationship was also different because my abuser, although extremely misogynistic, was a lesbian.

 Masculinity is genderless.
 So, too, then, is misogyny.

 My experience of queer partner abuse served to deepen my understanding that misogyny is entrenched in our cultural attitudes about masculinity and femininity, and therefore, anyone can be hurt by it, and anyone can use it as a weapon.

 As a stripper, my experiences with misogyny are even more nuanced.